ADVAYA1/Digital-Number-System-convertor/README.md

 This project is a powerful tool for understanding and working with digital number systems and Boolean logic.
 It helps users to visualize number conversions and simplifies Boolean expressions for use in digital circuits.
 The program is ideal for students and anyone interested in learning about digital logic design, truth tables, and number system conversions.
 ```

-This version addresses the formatting and provides a clearer explanation of the concepts in the context of your project.
-Let me know if this meets your expectations!